Top-label calibration and multiclass-to-binary reductions: Additional experimental details and results for CIFAR-10 and CIFAR-100

 \subsection{External libraries used}

-All our base models were pre-trained deep-net models generated by \citet{mukhoti2020calibrating}\footnote{obtained from \texttt{www.robots.ox.ac.uk/$\mathtt{\sim}$viveka/focal\_calibration/} and used along with the code at \texttt{https://github.com/torrvision/focal\_calibration}} to obtain base predictions.
+All our base models were pre-trained deep-net models generated by \citet{mukhoti2020calibrating}, obtained from \texttt{www.robots.ox.ac.uk/$\mathtt{\sim}$viveka/focal\_calibration/} and used along with the code at \texttt{https://github.com/torrvision/focal\_calibration} to obtain base predictions.
 We focused on the models trained with Brier score and focal loss, since it was found to perform the best for calibration.
 All reports in the main paper are with the Brier score; in Appendix~\ref{appsec:focal-table}, we report corresponding results with focal loss.

-We also used the code of \citet{mukhoti2020calibrating} for temperature scaling (TS).
-For vector scaling (VS) and Dirichlet scaling (DS), we used the code of \citet{kull2019beyond}.\footnote{hosted at \texttt{https://github.com/dirichletcal/dirichlet\_python}; for VS, we used the file \texttt{dirichletcal/calib/vectorscaling.py}, and for DS, we used the file \texttt{dirichletcal/calib/fulldirichlet.py}} No hyperparameter tuning was performed in any of our histogram binning experiments or baseline experiments; default settings were used in every case.
+We also used the code at \texttt{https://github.com/torrvision/focal\_calibration} for temperature scaling (TS).
+For vector scaling (VS) and Dirichlet scaling (DS), we used the code of \citet{kull2019beyond}, hosted at \texttt{https://github.com/dirichletcal/dirichlet\_python}.
+For VS, we used the file \texttt{dirichletcal/calib/vectorscaling.py}, and for DS, we used the file \texttt{dirichletcal/calib/fulldirichlet.py}.
+No hyperparameter tuning was performed in any of our histogram binning experiments or baseline experiments; default settings were used in every case.
 The random seed was fixed so that every run of the experiment gives the same result.
 In particular, by relying on pre-trained models, we avoid training new deep-net models with multiple hyperparameters, thus avoiding any selection biases that may arise due to test-data peeking across multiple settings.